Ritacloud23/Culture-Compass-QA/README.md

 ---

-## 🔒 Security Note
+##  Security Note

 The pipeline flagged a **Gitleaks false positive** in `app.js`.
 After reviewing, I confirmed it was not a real secret and added a `.gitleaks.toml` config to handle it safely without suppressing real secret scanning.

 ---

-## 📝 Best Practices Used
+##  Best Practices Used

 - Kept locators simple and reliable
-- Preferred focused, single-flow test scripts over large unstable ones
+- Preferred focused, single-flow test scripts over large, unstable ones
 - Avoided committing result files (`log.html`, `report.html`, `output.xml`) to keep the repo clean
 - Documented everything so any team member can pick it up and run it

 ---

-## 🚀 What's Next
+##  What's Next

 - Expand test coverage to more pages and edge cases
 - Add tests for new features as they ship